The renormalized locally covariant Dirac field: Deformation of the background

-Regarding the spin structure, we note that for $n>2$, spin structures are classified (up to equivalence) by assigning a sign to each nontrivial cycle, indicating whether in the covering of the frame bundle by the spin bundle one changes the sheet when following the cycle.
-This is purely topological, so by choosing the same assignment as for $(SM,\pi_S)$, we define the spin structures $(SM', \pi'_S)$ and $(S\tilde M, \tilde \pi_S)$.
-For $n=2$, $\Spin_0$ and $\Lor_0$ are isomorphic, so the spin structure is unique (up to equivalence).
-Extending a section $s$ of $S\tilde M|_\Sigma$ by parallel transport along the time direction to all of $\tilde M$, one obtains the section $\tilde s$.
+Regarding the spin structure, we note that for $n>2$, spin structures are classified (up to equivalence) by $H^1(M ; \Z_2)$, i.e., by assigning a sign to each nontrivial cycle, indicating whether in the covering of the frame bundle by the spin bundle one changes the sheet when following the cycle \cite[Thm.~1.7]{LawsonMichelsohn}.
+This is purely topological, so by choosing the same assignment as for $(SM,\pi_S)$, we define the spin structures $(SM', \pi'_S)$ and $(S\tilde M, \tilde \pi_S)$.\footnote{For a concrete prescription of how to change the spin projection under deformations of the metric, \cf the discussion preceding the introduction of the scaling transformation in Section~\ref{sec:Fields}.} For $n=2$, $\Spin_0$ and $\Lor_0$ are isomorphic, so the spin structure is unique (up to equivalence).